viniciusfinger/genetic-cargo/README.md

 # Genetic Algorithm for Optimized Truck Loading 🚚🧬

-A genetic algorithm implementation in Java to optimize the selection of items to be loaded onto a truck.
-The objective is to maximize the total value of the load while ensuring that the weight limit of the truck is not exceeded.
+Optimize your truck loading process with a genetic algorithm designed to select the optimal combination between items and values.
+This algorithm ensures maximum value for your cargo while adhering to weight constraints, streamlining your logistics with precision 🧬

 ## Features